sourcegraph/about/handbook/people-ops/onboarding/glossary.md

 This is similar to how a Google Doc allows you to review a document’s history (see what changes occurred, who made which changes, etc.) Version control provides the ability to “time travel” and restore previous versions of the document in case something went wrong with one of the changes.

 ### Git
-A version control system, developed for the maintenance of code with particularly strong support or simultaneous efforts by many developers.
+A version control system, developed for the maintenance of code with particularly strong support for simultaneous efforts by many developers.

 ### README
 This is the file outlining the project and is written by the project developers for others to read.
 It is comparable to a “front page” of a project, where the project is outlined and described by those that worked on it.